SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 You master the shortsword, longsword, scimitar, rapier, and greatsword.
 You gain the following benefits when using any of them: A +1 bonus to attack rolls you make with the weapon.
 On your turn, you can use your reaction to assume a parrying stance, provided you have the weapon in hand.
 Doing so grants you a +1 bonus to your armor class until the start of your next turn.
 When you make an opportunity attack with the weapon, you have advantage on the attack roll.

-# Blessed Soul

-Your use of divine magic has left a spiritual mark on your soul, allowing you to express your faith more frequently.
-Increase your Charisma or Wisdom score by 1, to a maximum of 20.
-You gain one additional Channel Divinity usage between rests.

 # Blessed Soul [Cleric]

 Your use of divine magic has left a spiritual mark on your soul, allowing you to express your faith more frequently.
 Increase your Wisdom score by 1, to a maximum of 20.
 You gain one additional Channel Divinity usage between rests.